 If your business is sending a quote to another business, it can be advantageous to quote a GST-exclusive price.
-Ensure you follow the above conditions when doing so as penalties can be severe (up to $1.1 million per offence).
+Ensure you follow the above conditions when doing so as penalties can be severe.
 It will also be legal to exempt your business from the ACCC GST-inclusive rule when quoting to businesses.

 Get a fixed-fee quote from Australia's largest lawyer marketplace.